-What is involved in Fixed Wire Inspection & Testing?
+What is Fixed Wire Inspection & Testing?

 Guidance Note 3 of the IEE Wiring Regulations states: